HuskyDevClub/Minesweeper/README.md

 ### Overview

-- Individual solutions can be found in directories titled `GriffinMinesweeper`, `ElijahMinesweeper`, etc.
+- Individual solutions can be found in directories titled `GriffinMinesweeper`, `GroupMember2Minesweeper`, etc.

 - InputGenerator can be used to generate a minesweeper_input.txt file for use in the Minesweeper application.